vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Since the aspect of pure, nondiscursive consciousness pervades this *cakra* , *laghimā* , the supernatural power of lightness \(the *prāṇas* being also purifi ed\), it is, quite naturally, the power deemed to be given by these secret Yoginīs to the adept who worships them.

 This part of the worship ends with a renewed ritual worship of the main Goddess to which all the prescribed ritual services \( *upacāra* \) are to be off ered.
-The lists of *upacāras* vary, going from fi ve to thirty-six; they are off erings of lights, incense, food, fl owers, clothes, jewels, and so forth, all that can be off ered to a distinguished guest.
+The lists of *upacāras* vary, going from fi ve to thirty-six; they are off erings of lights, incense, food, flowers, clothes, jewels, and so forth, all that can be off ered to a distinguished guest.
 In a Tantric context, the variety of the *upacāras* , pure or impure, is very great.

 * *